rokrokss/blog/_posts/2018-05-07-논문요약-Graph-Convolutional-Encoders-for-Syntax-aware-Neural-Machine-Translation-EMNLP-2017.md

 # 5. Related Work

-(아래 글은 17년도 당시의 최신 연구 정리하였다. 쭉 읽으면 도움되는데 번역하기는 귀찮음.)
+<span style="color:red">(아래 글은 17년도 당시의 최신 연구 정리하였다. 쭉 읽으면 도움되는데 번역하기는 귀찮음.)</span>

-#### Syntactic features and/or constraints.
+### Syntactic features and/or constraints.

-Sennrich and Haddow (2016)는 POS-tags, lemmas, dependency labels를 network에 word-embedding과 함께 넣어줌.
+<span style="color:blue">Sennrich and Haddow (2016)</span>는 POS-tags, lemmas, dependency labels를 network에 word-embedding과 함께 넣어줌.
-Eriguchi et al. (2016)은 HPSG parser로 sentence를 parse해 주고 Tree-LSTM으로 tree형식으로 encode해 준다.
+<span style="color:blue">Eriguchi et al. (2016)</span>은 HPSG parser로 sentence를 parse해 주고 Tree-LSTM으로 tree형식으로 encode해 준다.
-Aharoni and Goldberg (2017)는 linearized parse tree로 neural string-to-tree 모델을 제시함.
+<span style="color:blue">Aharoni and Goldberg (2017)</span>는 linearized parse tree로 neural string-to-tree 모델을 제시함.

-#### Multi-task Learning.
+### Multi-task Learning.

-Sharing NMT parameters with a syntactic parser is a popular approach to obtaining syntactically-aware representations.
-Luong et al. (2015a) predict linearized constituency parses as an additional task. (이게 지난 번 요약글=>)Eriguchi et al. (2017) multi-task with a target-side RNNG parser (Dyer et al., 2016) and improve on various language pairs with English on the target side.
-Nadejde et al. (2017) multi-task with CCG tagging, and also integrate syntax on the target side by predicting a sequence of words interleaved with CCG supertags.
+Sharing NMT parameters with a syntactic parser is a popular approach to obtaining syntactically-aware representations. <span style="color:blue">Luong et al. (2015a)</span> predict linearized constituency parses as an additional task. <span style="color:red">(이게 지난 번 요약글=>)</span><span style="color:blue">Eriguchi et al. (2017)</span> multi-task with a target-side RNNG parser <span style="color:blue">(Dyer et al., 2016)</span> and improve on various language pairs with English on the target side. <span style="color:blue">Nadejde et al. (2017)</span> multi-task with CCG tagging, and also integrate syntax on the target side by predicting a sequence of words interleaved with CCG supertags.

-#### Latent structure.
+### Latent structure.

-Hashimoto and Tsuruoka (2017) add a syntax-inspired encoder on top of a BiLSTM layer.
+<span style="color:blue">Hashimoto and Tsuruoka (2017)</span> add a syntax-inspired encoder on top of a BiLSTM layer.
 They encode source words as a learned average of potential parents emulating a relaxed dependency tree.
-While their model is trained purely on translation data, they also experiment with pre-training the encoder using tree-bank annotation and report modest improvements on English-Japanese.
-Yogatama et al. (2016) introduce a model for language understanding and generation that composes words into sentences by inducing unlabeled binary bracketing trees.
+While their model is trained purely on translation data, they also experiment with pre-training the encoder using tree-bank annotation and report modest improvements on English-Japanese. <span style="color:blue">Yogatama et al. (2016)</span> introduce a model for language understanding and generation that composes words into sentences by inducing unlabeled binary bracketing trees.

-#### Convolutional encoders.
+### Convolutional encoders.

-Gehring et al. (2016) show that CNNs can be competitive to BiRNNs when used as encoders.
-To increase the receptive field of a word’s context they stack multiple CNN layers.
-Kalchbrenner et al. (2016) use convolution in both the encoder and the decoder; they make use of dilation to increase the receptive field.
+<span style="color:blue">Gehring et al. (2016)</span> show that CNNs can be competitive to BiRNNs when used as encoders.
+To increase the receptive field of a word’s context they stack multiple CNN layers. <span style="color:blue">Kalchbrenner et al. (2016)</span> use convolution in both the encoder and the decoder; they make use of dilation to increase the receptive field.
 In contrast to both approaches, we use a GCN informed by dependency structure to increase it.
-Finally, Cho et al. (2014a) propose a recursive convolutional neural network which builds a tree out of the word leaf nodes, but which ends up compressing the source sentence in a single vector.
+Finally, <span style="color:blue">Cho et al. (2014a)</span> propose a recursive convolutional neural network which builds a tree out of the word leaf nodes, but which ends up compressing the source sentence in a single vector.

 # 6. Conclusion